rackerlabs/docs-cloud-monitoring/api-docs/release-notes/releases/cmv1.18.rst

 The following agent-specific changes were made:

-- On Windows, made a change to properly close stdin when gathering the machine ID.
+- On Windows, made a change to properly close stdin when gathering the computer ID.

 - Made various hostinfo improvements.